Seteeri/Particle/README.md

 * Strings do not have double quotes; it is possible to remove other identifying tokens such as curly brackets and the dollar sign.
 * Pairs use dot notation and terminate with the `NIL` symbol for proper lists, or arbitrary data for improper lists
   * Parentheses are possible, for the more traditional types ;)
-* Circular lists follow PicoLisp conventions and terminate with a dot
-* Lines are double-spaced to allow room for the pointer (cursor)
+* Lines are double-spaced to vertically delimit pairs and to allow room for the pointer name/mode (rather than in-between pairs like conventional text cursors)
 * The pointer is also a symbol!

 The hierarchial structure is a direct consequence of the underlying Lisp data, which is a tree; manifesting in a natural UI.